-Marketing has been inside our homes forever, being part of our family lives in our TVs and living rooms every night, but in the last decade or so, things have changed drastically, Marketing has been moved to our pockets.
-Changes in ways of content consumption have been affecting companies' budgets and driving marketing decisions toward a dispute between traditional vs digital marketing.
+Marketing has been inside our homes forever, being part of our family lives in our TVs and living rooms every night, but in the last decade or so, things have changed drastically; marketing has been moved to our pockets.
+Changes in content consumption have been affecting companies' budgets and driving marketing decisions toward a dispute between traditional vs digital marketing.

-Why digital marketing is evolving so fast and how long do companies will still invest in traditional channels?
-In this article, I will show you some reasons for that change and some market figures to help you and your company in future marketing budget decisions.
+Why is digital marketing evolving so fast, and how long do companies still invest in traditional channels?
+This article will show you some reasons for that change and some market figures to help you and your company in future marketing budget decisions.

 The Digital move

-The speed with which the users consume digital content on the internet, digital marketing, and advertising are both taken exceptionally seriously by big brands.
+With the speed with which the users consume digital content on the internet, digital marketing has been taken exceptionally seriously by big brands.
 The same goes for the new business and the ones who are already established.

 Impact of Digital Content on Traditional TV’s Future